 The Seal’s LED will be one of three colors:

 Blinking red: The Seal is plugged in and requires more time before being powered on

 Black (absence of light): The Seal is either fully charged or completely drained

 Will the speakers work when wet?
 How will this affect the sound?

 Yes, the speakers will work if they get wet, but sound quality may vary depending on exactly how wet they get.
 While getting the speakers wet will not damage the device, submerged and excessive wetness may compromise sound quality.

 - How can I purchase an additional charger from Bak USA?

-Here’s how to get the most out of your Seal battery every single day:
+Here’s how to make the most of your Seal’s short-term battery:

 - Uninstall any unnecessary apps and programs.

-- Plug it into a charger or put it in a charging cart until it’s fully recharged back up to 100%.
+- Plug it into a charger or put it in a charging cart until it’s fully recharged to 100%

 You can use your Seal until the very last drop of juice is gone.
-The device will shut down from low battery.
-When that happens, don’t try to power it back on until it’s connected to a charger or fully recharged.
+When the device shuts down from low battery, don’t try to power it back on until it’s connected to a charger or it’s fully recharged.